chiefGui/reswitch/README.md

 _In the above's example we're defining the last argument as a function, but it doesn't need to be.
 You can use a plain object—or even a complex one!—if you need._

+To see reswitch in modus operandi, [you can take a look in our tests](https://github.com/chiefGui/reswitch/blob/master/test/reswitch.js).

+### Tests

+`npm run test`

 ### TODO

-- [ ] Enable acceptance of instances in the second parameter (good when working with Immutable!)
+- [ ] Enable acceptance of instances in the state recording (good when working with Immutable!)

 ### Motivation

 I don't like those huge amounts of `switch`es.
-Although in the official Redux's website [they're saying that switches aren't the real boilerplate](http://redux.js.org/docs/recipes/ReducingBoilerplate.html#reducers), I still don't like to use it. **It looks like a boilerplate** and for me that's reason enough;
+Although in the official Redux's website [they're saying that switches aren't the real boilerplate](http://redux.js.org/docs/recipes/ReducingBoilerplate.html#reducers), I still don't like to use it. **It looks like a boilerplate** and for me that's reason enough.

 ### License